PrototypeZone/ceng317/hardware/pcb/README.md

 # KiCad
-1. We will be designing a Raspberry Pi Interface board using KiCad.
+1. We will be designing a Raspberry Pi Interface board using [KiCad](https://www.kicad.org/).
 2. Chapter 18 of the below textbook on pages 259-284, pages 268-293 of the pdf, has Project 2: Design a small Raspberry Pi HAT.
-   Dalmaris, P. (2018).
+   Dalmaris, Peter.
+(2018).
 KiCad Like a Pro 2nd edition.
 United Kingdom: Elektor International Media B.V.
 Tech Explorations: EBOOK SOLO 978-1-64440-886-5.
-Note that newer versions of the textbook do not include this project.
+Note that newer versions of the textbook do not include the Design a small Raspberry Pi HAT project.
 3. Launch KiCad:
 ![](media/1.png)
 4. Start with default settings:
 ![](media/2.png)
-5. I have followed [Using a template](https://techexplorations.com/guides/kicad/3e/create-a-new-kicad-project-from-a-template/)https://techexplorations.com/guides/kicad/3e/create-a-new-kicad-project-from-a-template/ and [Vlad's guide to PCB facilities in J233](PCBPrototypes.md) to a certain extent in order to create the:
+5. I have followed [Using a template](https://techexplorations.com/guides/kicad/3e/create-a-new-kicad-project-from-a-template/) and [Vlad's guide to PCB facilities in J233](PCBPrototypes.md) to a certain extent in order to create the below files to start from:
 -   [Project File](/hardware/pcb/StudentName2023-09-24.kicad_pro)
 -   [Schematic File](/hardware/pcb/StudentName2023-09-24.kicad_sch)
 -   [PCB File](/hardware/pcb/StudentName2023-09-24.kicad_pcb)
-6. Download /hardware/pcb/StudentName2023-09-24.kicad_pro, pcb, and sch.
+6. Download the above /hardware/pcb/StudentName2023-09-24.kicad_pro, pcb, and sch.
 7. Use KiCad to change the board to have your name and the current date.
 8. Route the BJT as a switch circuit (Section 4.5 Page 192 in your Electronic Devices by Floyd) traces on the PCB.
 9. Save "project as" what you changed the name and date to.